Keto Upgrade

 One of the easiest things to do with these biscuits is to make strawberry shortcake.
 Just add your favorite sweetener to some sliced strawberries.
 Can add a splash of lemon juice or vanilla extract to add more flavor.
 And let sit in the refrigerator for a few hours until they get juicy.
 Make some keto whipped cream by just adding your favorite sweetener to heavy whipping cream and whip until soft peaks.
 Plate and serve!!!

-68 g Unflavored Whey Protein Isolate (approximately 2 scoops)
+80 g Unflavored Whey Protein Isolate (approximately 1 Cup packed)

 2 tsp.
 Xanthan Gum